Skip to content

 • Familiarize yourself with NCARB & how to become an architect

-• Attend the annual College Career Fair
+• Attend the annual College Career Expo

 • Participate in an externship with an architect